ESCSS-labs/ESCSS-SCSS/README.md

 }
 ```

-### Is ESCSS smaller in file size compared to Tailwind??

-I believe the answer is yes.
-In a large-scale project, I would say the file size of ESCSS is generally smaller or at least comparable to Tailwind.
+### How about reuse utility classes?

 The ideal approach is to extract common properties into reusable classes, allowing them to be reused in Tailwind classes.
-For example, see below

 ```html
 <!-- reused the same utility classes -->